 The Issuer and the Group are subject to supervisory or regulatory laws and regulations on the basis whereof they will be required to maintain minimum required levels of a solvency margin and/or a capital adequacy ratio.
-Changes in such supervisory or regulatory laws and regulations may have a material effect on the business, financial condition and operations of the Issuer and the Group and on payments by the Issuer under the Notes, including deferral thereof.
+Changes in such supervisory or regulatory laws and regulations may have a material effect on the business, financial condition and operations of the Issuer and the Group and on payments by the Issuer under the Notes, including deferral or cancellation thereof.

 The European Union has adopted a full scale revision of the solvency framework and prudential regime applicable to insurance companies, reinsurance companies and insurance groups through Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance as completed by the Omnibus II Directive (2011/0006(COD)) ("Solvency II").
 The framework for Solvency II is set out in the Solvency II Directive.
 In the Netherlands, the legislation implementing the Solvency II Directive came into force on 1 January 2016.
-If Notes would be issued under the Programme, the relevant terms may need to be adjusted to comply with capital instruments requirements under Solvency II as they stand.